ArrowOoops/arrowooops.github.io/index.md

 _Research Intern_<br>

-Investigate Neural Machine Translation on the pattern of Prompting+LM
+Investigate Neural Machine Translation on the pattern of Prompting + Language Models

 Test Prefix-Prompting + GPT on the task of Chat Translation